Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 ## Troubleshooting Azure Identity Authentication Issues

-This troubleshooting guide covers failure investigation techniques, common errors for the credential types in the Azure Identity client library for JavaScript and TypeScript, and mitigation steps to resolve these errors.
+This troubleshooting guide covers the following areas of the Azure Identity client library for JavaScript/TypeScript:

+- Failure investigation techniques
+- Common errors for the credential types
+- Mitigation steps to resolve errors

 ## Table of contents